durgaprasad67-me/AI_inventory_demand_forecasting/README.md

 key features section :

-1  daily sales forecasting
+ daily sales forecasting,
-2 trend and seasonality analysis using prophet
-3 demand prediction using xgboost
-4 inventory planning with safety stock
+trend and seasonality analysis using prophet, demand prediction using xgboost, inventory planning with safety stock, feature importance analysis.
-5 feature importance analysis

 conclusion :
 The project demonstrates how combining time-series forecasting and machine learning can improve sales prediction and inventory planning.